MKLab-ITI/pygrank/README.md

 # :brain: Overview
-Analyzing graph edges (links) between nodes can help discover information, such as structural or attribute-sharing communities or nodes.
-With the introduction of graph signal processing and [Decoupled Graph Neural networks]() the importance of link analysis has drastically increased, as its ability to perform inductive learning by quickly spreading node information through edges has been theoretically and experimentally corroborated.
-For example, it can be used to make predictions based on few known node attributes or base predictions outputted by low-quality feature-based machine learning models
+Analyzing graph edges (links) between nodes can help rank/score graph nodes based on their structural proximity to structural or attribute-based communities of nodes.
+With the introduction of graph signal processing and [decoupled graph neural networks]() the importance of node ranking has drastically increased, as its ability to perform inductive learning by quickly spreading node information through edges has been theoretically and experimentally corroborated.
+For example, it can be used to make predictions based on few known node attributes or base predictions outputted by low-quality feature-based machine learning models.

-`pygrank` is a collection of link analysis algorithms and practices that support real-world conditions, such as large graphs and heterogeneous preprocessing and postprocessing requiremenets.
-Thus, it provides link analysis as a ready-to-use tool that simplifies deployment of theoretical advancements.
+`pygrank` is a collection of node ranking algorithms and practices that support real-world conditions, such as large graphs and heterogeneous preprocessing and postprocessing requiremenets.
+Thus, it provides ready-to-use tools that simplify deployment of theoretical advancements and testing of new algorithms.

 Some of the library's advantages are:
 1. **Compatibility** with [networkx](https://github.com/networkx/networkx)
-2. **Datacentric** programming interface that does not require data transformations
+2. **Datacentric** programming interfaces that do not require data transformations.
-3. **Fast** computations with the use of scipy operations, hashing techniques to not recompute computation-intensive graph preprocessing, a numpy-based graph signal exchange pipeline
+3. **Fast** computations; running times scale near-linearly with the number of edges.
-4. **Large** graph support, with memory requirements and algorithm running times scaling near-linearly with the number of edges
+4. **Large** graph support; memory requirements scale linearly with the number of edges.
-5. **Seamless** pipelines, from graph preprocessing and normalization up to evaluation measures
+5. **Seamless** pipelines, from graph preprocessing up to graph mining evaluation.

 # :link: Links